 It is said, when overcrowding becomes an issue, they will run for the sea, throwing themselves off the cliffs for the good of the species.
 Lemmings can also explode.

-No, no and no. When the population becomes too dense, lemmings will seek pastures new – but they do not commit suicide and they do not explode.
+No, no, no!
+When the population becomes too dense, lemmings will seek pastures new – but they do not commit suicide and they do not explode.

 Lemmings are a kind of short-tailed vole, a mouse-like rodent that favors tundra and open grasslands.
 A lemming is a small rodent usually found in or near the Arctic in tundra biomes.
 Lemmings are subnivean animals.
 They make up the subfamily Arvicolinae (also known as Microtinae) together with voles and muskrats, which forms part of the superfamily Muroidea, which also includes rats, mice, hamsters, and gerbils.